wandb/docs/docs/tutorials/weave_models_registry.md

  # 3. Integrate new `ChatModel` version into `RagModel`
 Building a RAG app from a fine-tuned chat model can provide several advantages, particularly in enhancing the performance and versatility of conversational AI systems.

-So we now retrieve the [RagModel](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/object-versions?filter=%7B%22objectName%22%3A%22RagModel%22%7D&peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2FcqRaGKcxutBWXyM0fCGTR1Yk2mISLsNari4wlGTwERo%3F%26) (you can fetch the weave ref for the current RagModel from the use tab as shown in the image below) from our existing Weave project and exchange the `ChatModel` to the new one.
-We don't need to change or re-create any of the other components (VDB, prompts, etc.)!
+Now retrieve the [RagModel](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/object-versions?filter=%7B%22objectName%22%3A%22RagModel%22%7D&peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2FcqRaGKcxutBWXyM0fCGTR1Yk2mISLsNari4wlGTwERo%3F%26) (you can fetch the weave ref for the current RagModel from the use tab as shown in the image below) from the existing Weave project and exchange the `ChatModel` to the new one.
+There is no need to change or re-create any of the other components (VDB, prompts, etc.)!

 <img src="/images/tutorials/weave-ref-1.png"  alt="Weights & Biases" />